fsr/ese-website-jekyll/sources/_en/links/01-studies.md

 #### Andreas-Pfitzmann-Bau (APB)

 The [APB](https://navigator.tu-dresden.de/karten/dresden/geb/apb){:target="_blank"} is the building of the **Faculty Computer Science**.
 It's the building with the green windows, which you can see on the pictures on the home page and which you will visit every day during ESE.
-Here take many of your classes place.
+Many of your courses will be held here.
 Additionally you can find PC pools, workplaces, the FSR-bureau, the student coffee shop ascii and much more.
 If a seminar room is free, you can use it for your private studies.

 #### Canteen

-On campus there are multiple [canteens](https://www.studentenwerk-dresden.de/mensen/mensen_cafeterien.html){:target="_blank"} with daily changing [menues](https://www.studentenwerk-dresden.de/mensen/speiseplan/){:target="_blank"}.
+On campus there are multiple [canteens](https://www.studentenwerk-dresden.de/mensen/mensen_cafeterien.html){:target="_blank"} with daily changing [menus](https://www.studentenwerk-dresden.de/mensen/speiseplan/){:target="_blank"}.
 The canteen closest to the APB is the [Alte Mensa](https://navigator.tu-dresden.de/karten/dresden/geb/m13){:target="_blank"}.
 You pay with your [Emeal-Card](https://www.studentenwerk-dresden.de/mensen/emeal.html "Studentenwerk Emeal"){:target="_blank"}.
 The card can be acquired at ESE **everyday during breakfast**.
 Please note the [requirements](/2018/events).

 #### SLUB (Saxon State and University Library)